 No Names Added or Dropped Without Vote of the Church.-The clerk has no authority to add or drop names from the church list without a vote of the church.
 Names are not to be added or dropped on the action of the church board alone.
-There must be a vote of the church to add or drop a name from the church membership roll.
+There must be a vote of the church to add or drop a name from the church membership roll, except in the case of the death of a member.

 Transferring Members.-The church clerk handles all correspondence between individual members and churches in the transferring of church membership.
+(See page 89.)